The University of Louisiana at Monroe

 "Enhancing Louisiana's Health and Environment"

-The College of Pharmacy at the University of Louisiana at Monroe, Louisiana’s College
+The School of Pharmacy at the University of Louisiana at Monroe, Louisiana’s College

 of Pharmacy, endeavors to create a professional learning environment that embraces

 the concept of continuous quality improvement in a team based approach to health care.

 This environment will enable the School to produce and maintain excellent academic,

 research and service programs that directly enhance the health and environment of

 The mission of the School of Pharmacy (SOP) is to educate future health care professionals

 to meet the diverse pharmaceutical care needs of the people of Louisiana and to serve